Download the App

 “I won’t forget,” he said.
 Not loudly.
 Not like an oath.
 Just a truth.

 The wind shifted.
 A scent came with it—moss and something green, fighting to stay alive.
+It filled his lungs and cleared the smoke.

 He opened his eyes.